dzangfan/perldoc-float-vim/README.md

 ## Usage

 The basic (and only) command is `Perldoc`, which accepts a builtin function name(e.g. `say`), package path(e.g. `List::Util`) or special variable(e.g. `$/`) and displays corresponding documents if exists.
 If no argument is provided, `Perldoc` will pick the word your cursor is pointing up.
-By default, we do not provide `keymap`.
+By default, we do not provide any `keymap`.
 So if you want the effect in our demo, add

 ```vim
 nnoremap <silent> * :Perldoc<CR>